UCIDataScienceInitiative/IntroToJulia/Markdown/WhyJulia.md

 Because `const` is about types, it acts slightly differently than one would expect. `const` is a declaration that the type of `a` will be constant, not the value.
 Therefore we can change `a` from 3 to 4 since it goes from an `Int` to an `Int`.
 However, trying to change `a` to `3.0` fails because it cannot change to a Float64.

 This will show up when trying to do benchmarks.
-The most common human error to see is for newcommers to benchmark Julia like:
+The most common human error to see is for newcomers to benchmark Julia like:

 ```julia